2023 Best Value Child Development & Family Studies Bachelor's Degree Schools in New York

 Best New York Schools for Affordable Quality for a Bachelor's in Child Development & Family Studies

-SUNY Oneonta undergraduate students pay an average of $8,786 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at SUNY Oneonta are $8,786 a year.
 This translates to an average monthly loan payment of $338, based on a 10-year repayment plan.

-In-state tuition fees for undergraduate students at Binghamton University are $10,390 per year.
+The average tuition and fees for an in-state undergraduate at Binghamton University are $10,390 a year.
 On average, human development graduates from Binghamton University take out $21,773 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $238.

-Read full report on Human Development & Family Studies at Binghamton University
+Full Human Development & Family Studies at Binghamton University Report

 Out of the 5 schools in New York that were part of this year’s ranking, SUNY Plattsburgh landed the # 3 spot on the list.
 SUNY Plattsburgh is a small public school located in the town of Plattsburgh.